-The table below provides a summary of the IHI results for each group of features and the rivers which are discussed in detail in the sub-sections that follow.
+The Index of Habitat Integrity (IHI) was applied to the Orange River and floodplain wetland as well as the Katrivier and its tributaries to assess the Present Ecological State (PES).
+The table below provides a summary of the IHI results for each group of features and the river which are discussed in detail in the sub-sections that follow.